 Verse 1

 Instrumental Introduction: Synchronous to the soundtrack the visuals will be an close up side angle view denoting the artist playing the piano- this shot will also have overlay shots of archive footage of the two lovers.
+'A dangerous plan, just in time': The visuals will be a mid shot of the two characters in London ( with a deep depth of field).
+The over lays of this shot will be of the artist singing (parallel and synchronous to the lyrics) and a studio shot of the artist moving her hand to the side.

 'A stranger's hand clutched in mine': The main focus shot will be a extreme close up of the two characters holding hands with a sun glare into the camera, this will be overlaid with an close up of the artist closing her hand- synchronous with the lyric 'clutched'.